duf20/sendEmailsUsingGmail/README.md

 # sendEmailsUsingGmail
+Created by Chat-GPT4.
 Send notification emails all at once using Gmail.
 Some contents can be customized individually.
 Program language is GAS.

 This program feature is to send out notification e-mails to several people at once.
 There are four requirements